-Students are first admitted to the Pre-Speech Pathology and Audiology (Pre-SPA) program of study and matriculate as such during their freshman and sophomore years.
-After completing the necessary Pre-SPA requirements, students may apply for admission to the Bachelor of Science Degree Program in Speech Pathology and Audiology.
+Students are first admitted to the Pre-Communication Sciences and Disorders (Pre-CSD) program of study and matriculate as such during their freshman and sophomore years.
+After completing the necessary Pre-CSD requirements, students may apply for admission to the Bachelor of Science Degree Program in Communication Sciences and Disorders.

-Following admission to the Bachelor of Science (B.S.) in Speech Pathology and Audiology degree program, students must continue to meet the G.P.A. standards set by the Department of Communication Sciences and Disorders in order to continue as a speech pathology and audiology major and to graduate from the program.
+Following admission to the Bachelor of Science (B.S.) in Communication Sciences and Disorders degree program, students must continue to meet the G.P.A. standards set by the Department of Communication Sciences and Disorders in order to continue as a CSD major and to graduate from the program.
 Upon graduation, students will be prepared for professional graduate study in either audiology or speech-language pathology.

-If you have questions about the Speech Pathology and Audiology undergraduate programs, please contact:
+If you have questions about the Communication Sciences and Disorders undergraduate programs, please contact:

 Financial Aid and Scholarships

 For more information about financial aid, scholarships, and cost of tuition please visit the CEHS Pay for College web page.
 The WVU Aspire Office in Honors Hall can also provide valuable information about (and assistance in applying for) many nationally competitive scholarships and fellowships.